 Meet & Great, Shipman Youth Centre, 2017.
 Image: Crossrail

-Sonia Boyce has been selected to realise a new public artwork running along the Elizabeth Line trackside wall, which runs through Custom House, Silvertown and North Woolwich in Newham.
+Sonia Boyce has been selected to realise a new public artwork running along the Elizabeth line trackside wall, which runs through Custom House, Silvertown and North Woolwich in Newham.

 More about Sonia Boyce

 Over her 30-year career Sonia Boyce has emerged as one of the leading figures in the British art scene.
 Her work began with drawings that reflect her personal experiences to more recent works in which she uses diverse media such as photography, video, sound and testimonies to depict contemporary life.
-Boyce's recent interests explore art as a social practice and the critical and contextual debates that arise from this area of study.
+Boyce's recent interests explore art as a social practice alongside the critical and contextual debates that arise from this area of study.
 With an emphasis on collaborative work, she has been working closely with other people since 1990, often involving improvisation and spontaneous performative actions on the part of her collaborators.

-After gaining recognition in the 1980s as part of the Black British Artists Movement, Sonia’s practice has evolved to become more collaborate and site specific, integrating all mediums including film, performance, photography and installation.
+After gaining recognition in the 1980s as part of the Black British Artists Movement, Sonia’s practice has evolved to become more collaborative and site specific, integrating all mediums including film, performance, photography and installation.

 Sonia’s proposal was one of three exceptional proposals shortlisted for this commission.
 Please see below videos of all three proposals by Sonia Boyce, Oscar Murillo and Amalia Pica.